-Shortages in the materials used to manufacture our products, as well as reductions in manufacturer capacity, could impact our future results.
+Shortages in the materials used to manufacture our products and supply chain disruptions, including as a result of changes in trade policies, could impact our future results.

 Due to a variety of factors, various materials we and the third-party manufacturers we rely on use to manufacture our products are currently, or may in the future, experience shortages and supply chain disruptions, including from shipping delays.
 Electronic components in general, battery cells, metals and plastics, all of which we use in our products, have, in the recent past, been in shorter supply compared to prior periods.
 Numerous factors, such as conflicts in the Middle East and Europe or further trade tensions between the United States and China, may prolong or deepen these challenges.
 Our operating results may be negatively impacted if global supply chains of semiconductors and other important commodities recur in the future.